- What fees do Canstaff charge?

 Q.Immigration Guidelines regarding References for Self-Employed Applicants

-When we have decided to move forward by offering you a contract, as part of the immigration process you will need to complete a Statutory Declaration stating you were self employed for ‘X’ amount of years doing ‘X Trade’.
+When we have decided to move forward by offering you a contract, as part of the immigration process you will need to complete a declaration stating you were self-employed for ‘X’ amount of years doing ‘X Trade’.
 This will need to be witnessed & signed by an authorised person (a list of authorised people will be on the form).
 You do not need to do this now but you need to be aware of this for later on.
 You will be given further information and helped with this when the time arrives.